AtanasovAtanas/pb-interactive-csharp/EN/01-Exam/05-Problem-05.md

 Write a program that takes the name of a football team and displays its statistics, based on played matches this season.

-Its statistics should include the total number of points earned in the current season, detailed statistics on the outcome of played games and a beat rate in the season.
+Its statistics should include the total number of points earned in the current season, detailed statistics on the outcome of the games played and a beat rate in the season.

-If the team has for some reason not played matches in the current season a special message is displayed.
+If for some reason the team has not played any matches in the current season, a special message is displayed.

 ## Input
 You will receive two lines from the console:
-- The name of the football team we're doing statistics for - string
+- The name of the football team we're doing statistics about - string
 - Number of games played in the current season - whole number in the range [0… 100]

 For each game played, a separate line is read:
-- The result of the played game in one of the formats above - a character: 'W', 'D' or 'L'
+- The result of the game played in one of the formats above - a character: 'W', 'D' or 'L'

 ## Output